X

 Supporting Students

-No matter your role at the University, the Division of International Affairs is here to support you as you interact with our more than 1,700 international students.
+No matter your role at the University, the Division of International Affairs is here to support you as you interact with our more than 1,500 international students.
 Our goal is to help them feel comfortable and ready to succeed.
-The International Student Services Office maintains a wealth of information about U.S. immigration laws and the University’s processes and is available to advise students on a range of topics.
+The International Student Services Office maintains a wealth of information about U.S. immigration laws related to students and the University’s processes and is available to advise students on a range of topics.
 We offer some tips for supporting international students academically at the bottom of this page.

 Education Abroad